Loneliness and chronic illness go hand in hand. But there is good news (and bad.)

 In the early days, I struggled on my own with very few people understanding the impact the pain was having on my mental state, making me feel even more isolated.

-Do you now feel different because you can no longer join in with ‘life’ and the activities you once enjoyed with others have now stopped?
+I wonder if you feel different because you can no longer join in with ‘life’ and the activities you once enjoyed with others have now stopped?

 We crave connection and to be understood.
 It starts when we connect with our mothers the moment we’re held for the very first time.
 This gives acceptance, love and security.

 When illness happens though, we sense the lack of understanding by others which causes us to experience disconnection.

 Loneliness does not come from having no people around you, but from being unable to communicate the things that seem to be important to you.